NASA-IMPACT/Blaze-Framework/README.md

 ```
 * To make sure that everything installed properly, go to http://<master-public-ip>:8080 from the browser and you should be able to see Airflow dashboard.
 Default username is airflow and default password is airflow.
 Make sure that you update the password immediately to secure the access

-* Finally, install and setup transfer orchestration workflow.
+* If you are configuring a NASA S3 endpoint, you need to install and setup the transfer orchestration workflow.
 First, you need to have an account created at https://urs.earthdata.nasa.gov and installation script will ask for those credentials.
 This is required to generate access credentials for NASA S3 endpoint
 ```
 ansible-playbook -i inventories/example configure-endpoints.yml
 ```